 Where do the City of Sydney's employees live?

-At 30 June 2018, an estimated 268 (14%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
-The heat map below shows the residential locations for our employees.
+At 30 June 2019, an estimated 271 (14.1%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
+The heat map below shows the local government areas where our employees reside.